omniaintranet/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 A document opens the usual way and after having read it, the user then returns to this list and ticks the box.

+*Important note!** In the settings for the document type, the option "Enable sign-off request" must be selected for signing off documents to work.
+If this hasn't been done a error message could be display here.

 Settings
 **********
 The following settings can be available: